-No, DNA tests are considered a medical act and reimbursed by social security, but some complementary health insurance offers it.
+No, DNA tests are not considered a medical act and reimbursed by social security, but some complementary health insurances offer it.

 Therefore, pay attention to the offers of free DNA tests on the internet offering to go through the reimbursement of social security.

 Can the consumption of medication or drugs have an impact on a DNA test?